Internship Opportunities at the JECTF

 Internships at the JECTF provide an opportunity for UA graduate and undergraduate students to conduct career exploration and build a record of experience in the criminology and criminal justice fields.
 The internship is divided into two tracks: the digital forensic (DF) track and the network intrusion lab (NIL) track.
 Both internship tracks are held under the same course number (CC 395 for undergraduate students).

 The digital forensic (DF) track is particularly beneficial for students who want to explore a career as a digital forensic investigator and/or examiner.
 Working under the guidance of law enforcement officers, students will learn how digital forensic investigators identify, preserve, and extract digital evidence using different forensic tools and software.
 Students will also learn the various legal challenges digital forensic examiners face, including admissibility of evidence and right to privacy.
 This internship is a great opportunity for students to extend their knowledge about the inner workings of a law enforcement task force.

 The network intrusion lab (NIL) track is particularly beneficial for students interested in matters of cybersecurity, network intrusion, and malware forensics.
 NIL interns will work closely with cyber criminologists to conduct a number of assignments and studies related to log analysis, honeypot/net construction and implementation, and Tor criminality (among others).

 Any and all UA undergraduate majors and minors are welcome, and any and all UA graduate students (Masters and Ph.D.) are welcome to apply.

 All students interested in a DF or NIL track internship must possess the following:

 - Minimum 3.5 overall GPA

 - Be able to pass a background check

 - *Note: for undergraduates, CC 201 is a prerequisite for the DF internship

-If you meet these requirements, please contact the task force’s Academic Director, Dr. Dolliver, for further instructions on application packet submission.
+If you meet these requirements, please see below for further instructions on application packet submission.